zalando/postgres-operator/docs/reference/cluster_manifest.md

 # Cluster manifest reference

-Individual postgres clusters are described by the Kubernetes *cluster manifest* that has the structure defined by the `postgres CRD` (custom resource definition).
+Individual Postgres clusters are described by the Kubernetes *cluster manifest* that has the structure defined by the `postgresql` CRD (custom resource definition).
 The following section describes the structure of the manifest and the purpose of individual keys.
 You can take a look at the examples of the [minimal](https://github.com/zalando/postgres-operator/blob/master/manifests/minimal-postgres-manifest.yaml)